-If you or the partner keep asking why is my grass dying over my drain field, then you're in the right place.
-Septic systems are a great thing when they work correctly, when they start impacting on your yard or worse start backing up into the house, then they are suddenly a problem.
+If you or your partner keep asking why is my grass turning yellow over my drain field, then you're in the right place.
+Septic systems are a great thing when they work correctly, when they start impacting on your lush green grass or worse start backing up into the house, then they are suddenly a problem.

-In this article we will go through the number of reasons that your septic drain field could be causing the dead grass.
+In this article we will go through the number of reasons that your septic drain field could be causing the dead grass or yellow grass.

 For almost everything in life, prevention is better (and cheaper) than the cure.
 When it comes to septic tanks and septic drain fields you could say prevention is better than a massive repair bill!

 The number one reason we find time and time again with septic tanks is that they are not able to do their job correctly to filter liquid and solid effluent to eventually come out of your leach field.
 If your septic tank is not working correctly then yellow grass over your septic drain field is the first of your worries and they can get very expensive.